philipsales/techinical_notes/notes/coursera-machine-learning/machine_learning.md

             - neural units for hidden layer is usually 2-3x the number of input units
 1. Randomly initialize weights
 1. Implement forward propagation to get `ℎΘ(𝑥⁽ⁱ⁾` for any 𝑥⁽ⁱ⁾
-1. Implement code to compute cost function 𝐽(θ)
+1. Implement code to compute Cost Function / Optimization Objective 𝐽(θ)
 1. Implement backward propagation to compute partial derivates

     \begin{align*}